MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMOperatingSystemImage.md

 ```

 ### -ForceWildcardHandling
 ForceWildcardHandling processes wildcard characters and may lead to unexpected behavior (not recommended).
-Cannot be combined with **DisableWildcardHandling**.
+Can't combine with **DisableWildcardHandling**.

 ```yaml
 Type: SwitchParameter